GrantsTracks2121/hike-the-ministik-Nov2024/content/suggestedmobileapps/index.md

 <div class="w-full">
 <ul>
   <li>Locus Map offers comprehensive offline maps and navigation.</li>
-  <li>It includes a variety ofdetailed offline maps, such as OSM-based LoMaps, satellite imagery, and region-specific choices.</li>
+  <li>It includes a variety of detailed offline maps, such as OSM-based LoMaps, satellite imagery, and region-specific choices.</li>
   <li>These features provide robust offline navigation capabilities, making it perfect for outdoor activities where an internet connection isn't available.</li>
   <li>Note that the iOS version, "Locus Map Lite", is a relatively new product.
 The developers say they plan to add additional features in the future.</li>
 </ul>